stevenbenner/stevenbenner.com/src/content/posts/2010-04-06-building-a-home-network-attached-storage-server-part-3-wrapping-up-and-product-reviews.md

 I chose APC because I have had good luck with them personally, and I chose the second generation Back-UPS XS 1300 because it was a high quality system that I’ve used before and was available locally.
 These can be quite heavy so I didn’t want to pay shipping and I didn’t want to have to do a mail RMA if I had the bad luck of getting a dead one.

 The XS 1300, as it’s name implies, is a 1300VA UPS, which is more than enough juice for my low-power NAS.
 I can get well over 30 minutes of battery run time on this unit and it has a nice LCD screen that reports load (wattage and percent) as well as estimated run time.
-It has AVR *(Automatic Voltage Regulation)* which is a feature I would recommend.
+It has <abbr>AVR</abbr> *(Automatic Voltage Regulation)* which is a feature I would recommend.
 AVR keeps the voltage constant during a brown out which will help protect sensitive (and expensive) computer components.
 It also looks good, a tall and slim black unit that looks great sitting next to the Antec 1200.

 This is a quality unit and I am happy to give it a big thumbs up.